HyunCafe/odin-todoapp/projectapproach.md

 * Finish the aesthetic styling
 * need to edit task pop up to save for status based on column, and fix completed logic

+// completed class on task detail edit saves correctly
+// but on move to completed column it does not
+// it should also save its current class and only add completed on TOP, so when we remove
+// the completed task it will automatically revert to previous class and have UI update